Schools

 Each year on February 11, the Catholic Church marks the World Day of the Sick on the Feast of Our Lady of Lourdes.
 This is a time to offer prayers for those who suffer from illness and for their caregivers.

-Archbishop Miller will celebrate a Mass for World Day of the Sick.
-All are invited to attend.
-We also invite schools to pray for the sick and their caregivers on this day.
+Archbishop Miller will celebrate a Mass for World Day of the Sick on Tuesday, February 11 at 11am at Our Lady of Sorrows Parish, Vancouver.
+We also invite schools to pray for the sick and their caregivers at Mass on this day.

 The Vision of CHABC